 The Native American Dollar coin series launched in 2009 to honor the contributions and accomplishments of Native Americans.
 Each year, a unique reverse design representing a different theme has been paired with the popular obverse design featuring Sacagawea.

-The series was authorized under Public Law 110-82, The Native American $1 Coin Act, which requires the United States Secretary of the Treasury to “mint and issue coins in commemoration of Native Americans and the important contributions made by Indian tribes and Individual Native Americans to the development of the United States.”
+The series was authorized under Public Law 110-82: The Native American $1 Coin Act, enacted on September 20, 2007.
+The legislation requires the Secretary of the Treasury to “mint and issue coins in commemoration of Native Americans and the important contributions made by Indian tribes and individual Native Americans to the development of the United States and the history of the United States.”

-The Native American Dollars will be issued along side the Presidential Dollars series, which features four different dollar coins honoring past Presidents of the United States.
-By law, each year at least 20% of all dollar coins produced, must be Native American Dollars.
-This results in a roughly equal proportion between the five different dollar coin designs released for each year.
+Native American Dollars have been issued alongside the Presidential Dollar series, which features four different designs per year honoring the former Presidents of the United States.
+Legislation requires that each year at least 20% of all dollar coins produced must carry the Native American Dollar designs.
+This requirement has had a significant impact of the mintage levels throughout the series.